adaptive-democracy/hopeful-path/talks/talk.democracy.md

 ---

-have a proof sketch, working on a presentation
+## have a proof sketch, working on a presentation

 **conjectures**

 - persistent constitutions allow societies to maximize progress and minimize irreversible harm
 - persistent constitutions minimize coordination overhead
 - persistent voting + common resource rights best satisfy fundamental theorems of welfare economics
+- persistent voting + common resource rights achieve optimal welfare use of resources
 - common resource rights satisfy the ethical principle of "subject anonymity"

 ---

-# even if it *does* turn out to be provably optimal...
+## even if it *does* turn out to be provably optimal...

 <v-clicks>

-## ... we still have to validate it in real applications
+... we still have to validate it in real applications

-proof sketch is convincing enough for me to work on applications
+proof sketch is convincing enough for me to begin work

 </v-clicks>